If You Built Up Cash, Now Is The Time To Go Shopping... Slowly: Here's How

 Buy low and sell high, how do you do that?
 You do it by buying when everyone is selling.
 I use a cash management discipline to make that possible.

-I hope you have a shopping list, because if you have to start thinking about what to buy now it's too late.
+I hope you have a shopping list, because if you have to start thinking about what to buy, now it's too late.
 Always know what stocks you'd like to buy.

 It almost doesn't matter what you buy if you buy right.
 Buy the ETFs QQQ, SMH, IBB.
 I think there might be panic selling into the close.
 Use aggressive pricing.